alexrenz/AdaPM/bindings/README.md

 ## Installation

-To compile working bindings, it is important that AdaPS is built with a key data type that matches PyTorch and NumPy default integer data types (`int64`) and that AdaPS is built with the the same C++ ABI as the installed PyTorch.
+To compile working bindings, it is important that AdaPM is built with a key data type that matches PyTorch and NumPy default integer data types (`int64`) and that AdaPM is built with the the same C++ ABI as the installed PyTorch.
 If you installed PyTorch in a normal way (e.g., pip or conda), it is likely that this PyTorch installation uses the old pre-C++11 ABI (apparently, this is done to ensure compatibility to old Python versions).
 If you are on a recent OS, this